itou-rui/turborepo-starter/README.md

 - **with-cloudrun**: A branch integrated with features to deploy applications on [Google Cloud](https://cloud.google.com).

+- **with-cloudrun-proxy**: A branch equipped with a foundation for a full-stack application where `apps/web` and `apps/api` are reverse-proxied.

 ## Getting Started

 1. **Clone the repository**